 Some staffing agencies provide aid with certifications, or are able to provide certifications.
 A staffing agency may be able to provide OSHA-certification themselves.
 For other specific certifications, they may be able to help a skilled trades person track down the quickest route to certification or renewal.
 Keeping track of these things and aiding workers in finding them keeps the talent pool topped up and helps avoid any potential oversight when it comes to certification.

 Outsourcing your skilled trades staffing is a smart business move.
 Ready to get started?
-Contact Labor for Hire today!
+Contact Skilled Resources or Labor for Hire today!